manuelarte/funcorder/README.md

 ### Check `Constructors` functions are placed after struct declaration

-This rule checks that the `Consturctor` functions are placed after the struct declaration and before the struct's methods.
+This rule checks that the `Constructor` functions are placed after the struct declaration and before the struct's methods.

 <details>
   <summary>Constructor function</summary>

 > [!NOTE]
 > This linter considers a Constructor function a function that has the prefix *New*, or *Must*, and returns 1 or 2 types.
-> Where the 1st return type is an struct declared in the same file.
+> Where the 1st return type is a struct declared in the same file.

 </details>